nxskok/pasias/docs/04-one-sample-inference.md

 validity of what we have done, on the evidence we have seen so far.
-(I have some doubts on different grounds, based on another of the plots we did earlier, which I'll explain later, but all I'm expecting you to do is to look at the histogram and say ``Yep, that's normal enough''.
+(I have some doubts on different grounds, based on another of the plots we did earlier, which I'll explain later, but all I'm expecting you to do is to look at the histogram and say "Yep, that's normal enough".
 Bear in mind that the sample size is 87, which is large enough for the Central Limit Theorem to be pretty helpful, so that we don't need the data to be more than "approximately normal" for the sampling distribution of the sample mean to be very close to $t$ with the right df.)